-Your FSA has a two and one-half month grace period at the end of the plan year.
+Your medical FSA has a two and one-half month grace period at the end of the plan year.
 This grace period is a period of time when you may incur qualified medical expenses and pay them from any amounts left in your FSA at the end of the previous year.
 The grace period ends on the 15th day of the third month of the next plan year, but you will have a time period after that in which to submit (but not incur) the claims.
 You must forfeit any funds remaining in your FSA at the end of the grace period.
 Here is an example of how the grace period works:

 Your plan year runs on a July 1 to June 30 basis and has a two and one-half month grace period.
 You have three months after the grace period to submit claims incurred during the plan year and the grace period.
-At the end of June 2021, you have \$250 left in your medical FSA.
-You incur \$250 of qualified medical expenses during July 1 through September 15 of 2021, the grace period for the 2020-21 plan year.
-You may submit these expenses by December 15, 2021 in order to receive reimbursement.
+At the end of June 2024, you have \$250 left in your medical FSA.
+You incur \$250 of qualified medical expenses from July 1 through September 15 of 2024, the grace period for the 2023-24 plan year.
+You may submit these expenses by December 15, 2024 in order to receive reimbursement.
+(However, see the Outbreak Period section below.)